B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 To avoid any potential confusion, you will also need to ensure that everyone understands and agrees with their role in the deal.

-When you're in the process of identifying all the stakeholders involved in the deal, make sure you include everyone – even those with a minor role to play.
+When identifying all the stakeholders involved in the deal, make sure you include everyone – even those with a minor role.

-To avoid any potential deal-breaker situations later down the line, make sure everyone is aware of their position, what you expect them to do, and any associated deadlines they need to meet.
+To avoid potential deal-breakers later down the line, make sure everyone is aware of their position, what you expect of them, and any associated deadlines they need to meet.

 4. Milestones

-Each milestone is a task or action added by you, and once they're complete, you'll need to mark them as 'done' so all your stakeholders can see the latest progress.
+Each milestone is a task or action you add, and once it's complete, you'll need to mark it as 'done' so all your stakeholders can see the latest progress.

 Why is it important?
-Milestones ensure you can track outstanding actions to help you finalize the sale.
+Milestones help you track outstanding actions and finalize the sale.

 Using milestones gives all stakeholders a sense of when they will likely complete the deal.
 To help keep the deal on track, you should regularly review milestone progress and make adjustments or intervene as needed.

 How to use it?
-To use the Milestones section of the MAP template effectively, you must set relevant milestones along the deal timeline at meaningful points.
+To use the Milestones section of the MAP template effectively, you must set relevant milestones at meaningful points along the deal timeline.

-To ensure these milestones are useful, you'll need to clearly define what constitutes the completion of each milestone and any associated deadlines.
+To ensure these milestones are helpful, you'll need to clearly define what constitutes the completion of each milestone and any associated deadlines.

-While you must always be thorough, you should avoid adding too many milestones on a MAP.
+While you must always be thorough, avoid adding too many milestones to a MAP.
 Listing too many at once can overwhelm your stakeholders and potentially reduce the impact of completing a milestone on the overall mutual action plan.

 5. Resources

-In this section of the MAP template, you will need to outline all the resources required to close the deal.
+In this section of the MAP template, outline all the resources required to close the deal.

 These resources could include manpower, financial resources, technology, equipment, facilities, or anything else needed to complete the deal.